Conifold transitions via affine geometry and mirror symmetry: Affine geometry and the local tropical conifold

 To smooth the positive node in Example \ref{ex:pos_node}, consider the following refinement $\mathcal P'$ of $\mathcal P$.
 First rescale every polytope $L_j$ by a factor of two, so that $L_j = Q_j \times [0,2]$.
 Now subdivide each $L_j$ in the polytopes $L_j^- = Q_j \times [0,1]$ and $L_j^+ = Q_j \times [1,2]$.
 We have thus added a new vertex which we denote by $q$.
 We now define the fan structure at $q$.
 Let $\Sigma_q$ be the fan in $\R^3$ whose maximal cones are the eight octants, namely $\cone(\pm e_1, \pm e_2, \pm e_3)$.
 The fan structure at $q$ then identifies the eight tangent wedges of $L_{j}^{\pm}$, $j = 1, \ldots, 4$ with these octants in the obvious way.
 The fan structures at $p_0$ and $p_1$ is unchanged.
 The new discriminant locus consists of two disjoint lines of generic-singularities: $\Delta^- = \{ (0,t,1/2), \ t \in \R \}$ and $\Delta^{+} = \{ (t,0,3/2), \ t \in \R \}$.
 Assume that in the fan $\Sigma_q$, the vector $e_1$ is tangent to the edge from $q$ to $p_1$.
 On $\Sigma_q$ consider the piecewise linear function $\tilde \phi$ which takes the value $1$ on $e_1$ and the value $0$ on all other generators of $1$-dimensional cones of $\Sigma_q$.
 We have that

-is a well defined, strictly convex piecewise linear function on $(B, \mathcal P')$.
+is well defined and strictly convex.
 This structure defines the tropical smoothing of the positive node.
 A resolution of the negative node is given by the discrete Legendre transform $(\check B, \check{\mathcal P}')$.
 This can be described as follows.

 Take two copies of the triangular prism $T$, defined in (\ref{prism}) and a cube $Q=[0,1]^3 \subseteq \R^3$.
 Then glue the two copies of $T$ onto two opposite faces of $Q$ as in Figure \ref{neg_resol}, by matching vertices which have the same label.
 This is $B$ with its polyhedral decomposition $\check{\mathcal P}'$.
 The cube $Q$ is obviously mirror to the new vertex $q$ in $\mathcal P'$.
 The fan structure at a vertex $v_j^{\pm}$ is quite simple.
 In fact consider the fan $\Sigma$ whose $3$-dimensional cones are $\cone(e_1, e_2, e_3)$ and $\cone(e_1, -e_2, e_3)$.
 Then the fan structure identifies the tangent wedges of $T$ and $Q$ at $v_j^{\pm}$ with these two octants.
 It is easy to see that $\Delta$ consists of two disjoint lines as in Figure \ref{neg_resol}.
 This is the tropical resolution of a negative node.